How To Stop A Panic Attack In 3 Minutes

 You will come across quite a few mentions of ‘anxiety attack’ on the Internet.
 The term ‘anxiety attack’ is not a medically recognised term and it can mean different things.

 When it comes to your mental wellbeing, being specific helps health professionals such as a general practitioner, cognitive behavioural therapist, or clinical psychologist to diagnosis and manage your symptoms effectively.

-Whilst some symptoms can be similar (e.g., rapid heartbeat, shortness of breath, dizziness), panic and anxiety are two very different things.
+Whilst some mental and physical symptoms can be similar (e.g., rapid heartbeat, shortness of breath, dizziness), panic disorders and anxiety are two very different things.

-For starters, a panic attack has a very sudden onset and the symptoms are extreme.
-Within seconds, you may experience chest pain, trembling, and feel disconnected from your reality.
+For starters, a panic attack has a very sudden onset and the panic attack symptoms are extreme.
+Within seconds, you may experience chest pain, trembling, and feel disconnected from your reality during panic attacks.
 Anxiety, however, tends to gradually build up across time.
 You may find yourself worrying excessively and feel an intensifying amount anxiety across days and weeks.
 Unlike panic attacks, anxiety symptoms tend to feel less intense but the symptoms may be persistent for longer periods of time (days, weeks or even months).

 In summary, a panic attack is different to anxiety in their intensity of symptoms and the length of time that the symptoms present themselves.